An Interview with Martin Cohen

 Come on now, when a salesman jumps up to greet you at the door do you think it is because he is such a nice guy?
 I think generally not.
 Our showroom is set up much as a museum; one can learn at their own pace, read, see, and touch some real telescopes.
 They can wonder at the pictures taken by these telescopes posted on the walls with descriptions explaining what the objects are and how the image was taken.
 There is usually hot water on for coffee or tea - our price is right.
 As long as people do not handle the more serious telescopes on display, they can read and browse at leisure.
 Sometime after the visitor feels more at home, then they usually ask for assistance or if we sense they might need help then we will offer.

-Most people selling telescopes that the public are likely to interact with will lack the interest or breadth of experience and knowledge that Company Seven's staff has.
+Most people selling telescopes that the public are likely to interact with will lack the interest or breadth of experience and knowledge that Company Sevens staff has.
 The sales people usually lack an understanding of their own and competing products which might be a better choice for the customer at hand, and more likely than not they do not use telescopes enough (if at all) to offer the benefit of first hand experience.
-I have heard from some others who sell telescopes that they only need to convince an uneducated consumer that they are knowledgeable and trustworthy; they throw out a few technical terms "diffraction limited", etc. Often they are reading from manufacturers scripts or reviews such as those we publish.
+I have heard from some others who sell telescopes that they only need to convince an uneducated consumer that they are knowledgeable and trustworthy; they throw out a few technical terms “diffraction limited”, etc. Often they are reading from manufacturers scripts or reviews such as those we publish.
 Even worse, many sales people do not realize how much they do not know.
 And then of course there is the simple capitalist, who will derive an almost sexual gratification from selling anything to anyone.
-Yes our opinion of the words "salesman" - "sales associate", "counselor", or whatever the gobbledygook of the week is, in our industry is generally not very positive.
+Yes our opinion of the words salesman, sales associate, counselor, or whatever the gobbledygook of the week is, in our industry has generally not been very positive.

 Our approach with a customer is to evaluate their practical desires or goals, their needs, and to gauge the personality of the customer to better understand what might work well for them.
 We perform valuable services for those customers who deserve our services.
 This is even more poignant to me since there was no one there to do the same when I was shopping for my first telescope.

 We will work with some one to help them to better understand what it takes to be happy in the hobby.
-But sometimes it just gets to a point with those people who are just "looking for a deal" that we suggest they call should call a New York camera shop, E-Tailer, or some other shop that will tell them what they want to hear.
+But sometimes it just gets to a point with those people that we suggest they should contact a New York camera shop, E-Tailer, or some other shop that will tell them what they want to hear.

 - We believe there is no reason to offer mediocrity here, they can get that at any number of other stores.
 I guess fundamentally we just never want to have to apologize for or explain away any shortcoming of something we sell.
 Our customer will get from us an appropriate solution for their goals, and it will be among the best possible examples of what a manufacturer can make.

-- When they first visit with us we find the customer is usually wrong; they probably do not know what is best for them, or what it will do, so it is our job to educate them.
+- When they first visit with us we find the customer is often as wrong as we were when we first shopped for a telescope; they probably do not understand telescopes or what may be best for them, or what it will do, so it is our first responsibility to offer to them the opportunity to learn.

 What is your approach to advising them?